Nigel is a professional Photographer with over 30 years experience, from the age

 shooting mostly archaeological bric-a-brac, from

-So I steered myself into wedding capture, but at the same time I wanted my work to be genuinely different and refreshing.
+So in 1990 he finally immersed himself headlong into wedding capture, but at the same time styling his work to be genuinely creative and refreshing.

 Wedding work has been featured in a number of media: